EntityReborn/CHServerCommunication/README.md

-#THIS EXTENSION IS HIGHLY EXPERIMENTAL.#
+# THIS EXTENSION IS HIGHLY EXPERIMENTAL! #

 **!!!!
 Requires CommandHelper 3.3.1 build #1520 or later !!!!**